sgrieve/gdbm/README.md

 $ python secondary_analysis.py <output_filename> <path to folder of river files>
 ```

-This file will contain the NCI value for each river, alongside its relief, flow length and overall gradient.
+This file will contain the NCI value for each river, alongside its relief, flow length, overall gradient, Aridity index statistics, a straightness metric and a pit fill metric.

-#### `matlab_code/`
+#### `lakes/`

+We have used the [Global Lakes and Wetlands Database](https://www.worldwildlife.org/pages/global-lakes-and-wetlands-database) to clip out lakes from our topographic data, to ensure we are only analysing real channels.
+A paper describing the data can be found [here](https://www.sciencedirect.com/science/article/pii/S0022169404001404).
+We are only using the level 1 data, as the level 2 data is not at an appropriate resolution for this global study, details of this process can be seen in [this issue](https://github.com/sgrieve/gdbm/issues/2).

-This directory contains the original matlab analysis code (`Concavity.m`) used to calculate and plot river concavity data alongside the example input data (`Af_distance.txt` and `Af_elevation.txt`) provided at the start of the project.
+`clipper.py` is the code used to process the data downloaded from the above links into the appropriate format

-`python_port.py` is a straight port of the matlab code to python, which runs on the same input data and produces identical outputs.

-`data_to_matlab_fmt.py` is a script to take output data from the LSD code and reformat it into the structure needed to be loaded by the original matlab code or its python port.
-It is only used for debugging.
+#### `summary_figure/` and `zone_figure/`

+Files used to generate some figures.

 ## Workflow